MA Film Studies

 Teaching and Learning

-You’ll learn from world-leading academics in many different ways – from the more traditional lectures and seminars to regular film and television screenings.
+You’ll learn from world-leading academics in many ways – from traditional seminars and workshops, to regular film and television screenings.
 You’ll also have access to our TV Studio and Media Suite, full of cutting-edge media technologies including editing, camera and sound equipment.
-Prepare to get hands-on with these to develop essential skills for the job market and a deeper understanding of how film and television content is produced.
+Prepare to get hands-on with these to develop new skills for the job market and a deeper understanding of how film and television content is produced.

-We’ll support you to become a fully independent scholar by the time you submit your dissertation.
+We’ll support you to become a confident and independent scholar by the time you submit your dissertation.
 Up until that point, you’ll work around 30 hours a week on your MA – with the majority of that time spent on independent research and reading.

 You’ll work under supervision during your dissertation, and over time you’ll take more and more control over the direction of your study.
 Your dissertation is your opportunity to fully immerse yourself in the area that you’re most passionate about.